Contributing

 against either the latest released version of The Grinder 3, or the

-branch.
+Git master branch.
 Patches should also include updates

 to the relevant documentation sources.
 Please include a statement in